 I’ve had a few folks ask me what my days are like and my answer is usually “busy”!
 It’s true that I like to keep myself busy and there is no better way to do this than to run both a homestead and herbal clinic/business out of your home.
 So while no two days are ever alike for me I will share with you what a typical day can look like.

 Oh wait… we don’t have a rooster anymore!
 Well you get the idea folks, like all of your days mine starts with waking up.
-Depending on how well I and/or Monkey Man slept this occurs somewhere between 6:30 and 6:45 a.m.
+I’m usually up around 6:00 a.m., but Monkey sleeps a bit later.
 As anyone with kids knows, mornings can be a little hectic as everyone is rushing around getting ready to go where they need to go.
 Monkey Man heads off to school and my husband to work (which also happens to be at a school).
 We prepare and pack Monkey’s lunch, get breakfast into everyone and coffee into the adults.
 I’m a creature of habit when it comes to breakfast so most days I enjoy a slice of toast with two eggs from our own chickens – sunny side up.

 Having topped up my coffee I head to my office and turn on my SAD lamp.
 Being the darker time of year I always start my morning work routine using light therapy and you know, it really does work!
 I spend about 45 minutes or so scheduling my Facebook posts for the days and answering any emails/messages that need attending to.
 In the new year I actually hope to find a program that will take care of my social media posts for me so I don’t have to use almost an hour a day doing them!
 Once these are done I run out to check for eggs and I usually find a few.